bestia-dev-archived/mem1_electron/README.md

 Learning how to create desktop electron app from Rust Wasm/WebAssembly with Dodrio Virtual Dom memory game.
 Electron is Cross Platform - compatible with Mac, Windows, and Linux.

+## warning

+This version of electron uses a problematic minimst version.
+I don't have intention to upgrade the dependencies.
+This is just a learning project.
+CVE-2020-7598 high severity
+Vulnerable versions: >= 1.0.0, < 1.2.3   Patched version: 1.2.3
+minimist before 1.2.2 could be tricked into adding or modifying properties of Object.prototype using a "constructor" or "proto" payload.

 The source code of the original app is here:
 https://github.com/LucianoBestia/mem1
 Learning to use Dodrio virtual DOM on a simple memory game for kids.